 Since we are also choosing not to engage in a habitual reaction to negative thoughts or sensations, this process is related to ‘acceptance’ in the popular ACT (Acceptance and Commitment Therapy) psychology practice.
 It is not an acceptance of perpetual discomfort, but rather acceptance of a current state.
 This must be paired with an acceptance of the possibly for change.

 Alexander Technique includes all present psychological, physical and environmental elements.
 It contradicts advice to avoid negative thoughts or experiences.
-Weather the negative thoughts or experiences are bad or not depends on how one reacts to them.
+Whether the negative thoughts or experiences are bad or not depends on how one reacts to them.
 The process of directing oneself is a process of choice.
 It empowers the practitioner to stay positively oriented in face of negative stimuli.

 As an example, Alexander Technique neither encourages nor discourages being around negative people.
 Instead, it proposes that for whatever situation at hand, there is a positive way you can coordinate yourself.
 If the practitioner is staying in easeful coordination, pessimism ceases to be infectious.
 Negative thoughts lead to compromises in coordination, so by choosing positive coordination, one is creating a predisposition to positivity.